00fish0/small_typst_template/README.md

 - A custom header
 - Preset Chinese fonts

 # Usage
-create a `.typ` file in the root folder.
+Create a `.typ` file in the root folder.
 An example is shown in `test1.typ`.
 ```typst
 #import "template\\template.typ": *
 #import "template\\boxes.typ": *

 #show: it => set_style(it)
 ```
-modify the `set_style`'s arguments to change font or size.
+Modify the `set_style`'s arguments to change font or size.